- Local Attractions

 The committee comprised four women and four men, the Chairman being Leonard Tripp.
 At the next meeting The Wellington Golf Club was formed, members to consist of ladies and gentlemen; 70 of those attending applied for membership, subscription one guinea.
 The strong role of women in the club’s foundation has been an influence in the club’s development ever since.
 In 73 days the club was opened with a 15 hole course laid out and a clubhouse with two rooms completed.
 The target of l00 members had been achieved before the official opening on 18 July 1895.
 The women’s committee selected the club colours, black and yellow.

 In 1904 the club experienced difficulties in renewing its lease and looked elsewhere for suitable golfing land.
 The Barton family offered to sell club 48.5 hectares of their Silverstream farm which was agreed to by a meeting on 20 November 1906.
-The new course was almost certainly laid out on the advice of the club’s then professional, Englishman John Cuthbert, who also designed Nelson Golf Club’s course.
+The new course may have been the work of the club’s then professional, Scotsman John Cuthbert, who also designed Nelson Golf Club’s course, but as he returned to the United Kingdom before the club purchased the land it seems unlikely.
+We may never know who was the designer was.
 Contractors and club members worked hard to clear the land and drain marshes and construct the rudimentary course.
 Members donated trees and shrubs for beautification.
 A tennis court, croquet green and putting green were also built, along with a clubhouse, designed by architects Crichton and MacKay.
 On 25 April 1908, Joseph Ward, Prime Minister and president of the club, performed the opening ceremony and invited noted golfer and founding member, ADS (Arthur) Duncan to drive the first ball.

 Despite the extra distance required to travel to the new course, most members stuck with the club and it grew quickly.
 Temporary greens were in use for a year or so before properly formed tees, greens and bunkers were built.
 The club’s first professional at the new course, Gilbert Martin, who helped design The Australian in Sydney, was responsible for the design of the new greens and bunkers.
 With minor adjustments, this remained the course played until 1972.
 Land previously acquired by the club on its north and south boundaries was employed in a major redevelopment of the course in 1972-73.
 Six new holes were built, designed and supervised by Sloan Morpeth and his assistant J.S.
 Watson.
 The completion of a new 18 hole championship course allowed the formation of an ‘inner-nine’, where several holes still played much as they had in 1908.
 The new layout opened on 24 March 1974.
 In 1992-93 the championship course greens were rebuilt to designs by Sir Bob Charles and John Darby.